vchkhr/company-management/README.md

 ## Testing

-Run `.docker-compose exec -it api python manage.py test` to run all tests.
+Run `docker-compose exec -it api python manage.py test` to run all tests.